lashawty/react-ui/README.md

 ## Intro
 [React UI](https://react-ui-ten.vercel.app/)

+- Not a library, just for saving time
-- A UI library for React, based on Typescript & styled-components
+- A UI codebase for React, based on Typescript & styled-components
 - The repo is for developers who would like to build their own UI components like [shadcn/ui]("https://ui.shadcn.com/")

 ## Package